webdiscus/html-bundler-webpack-plugin/README.md

 > In the generated HTML, all script tags remain in their original places, and the split chunks will be added there
 > in the order in which Webpack generated them.

-In this use case the `optimization.cacheGroups.{cacheGroup}.test` option must match exactly only JS files from `node_modules`:
+In this use case the `optimization.splitChunks.cacheGroups.{cacheGroup}.test` option must match exactly only JS files from `node_modules`:

 ```js
 module.exports = {